seqan/seqan3/doc/howto/write_a_view/index.md

 (calling seqan3::to_char) on every element.

 \hint
-You need to need use `std::view::transform` and you need to set a fixed transformation function. `std::view::transform` takes an object that models `std::regular_invocable`, e.g. a lambda function with empty capture `[]`.
+You need to need use `std::views::transform` and you need to set a fixed transformation function. `std::views::transform` takes an object that models `std::regular_invocable`, e.g. a lambda function with empty capture `[]`.
 \endhint